spcameron/scribe/README.md

 When a matching opener is found, the parser performs a localized rewrite:

-1. **Determine strength**
-   One or two delimiter characters are consumed from each side depending on run lengths.
+1. **Determine strength**: One or two delimiter characters are consumed from each side depending on run lengths.

-2. **Adjust delimiter runs**
-   The opener and closer item spans are shortened to reflect consumed characters.
+2. **Adjust delimiter runs**: The opener and closer item spans are shortened to reflect consumed characters.
 If a run is fully consumed, its item and delimiter record are removed.

-3. **Extract children**
-   All items strictly between the opener and closer are detached from the item list as a contiguous range.
+3. **Extract children**: All items strictly between the opener and closer are detached from the item list as a contiguous range.

-4. **Construct new item**
-   A new item is created (`Emphasis` or `Strong`) with:
+4. **Construct new item**: A new item is created (`Emphasis` or `Strong`) with:

    * an original span covering both delimiters
    * a live span covering only the enclosed content
    * the detached items as its children

-5. **Reinsert structure**
-   The new item is inserted at the opener position, preserving list order.
+5. **Reinsert structure**: The new item is inserted at the opener position, preserving list order.

-6. **Clean delimiter state**
-   All delimiter records between the opener and closer are removed.
+6. **Clean delimiter state**: All delimiter records between the opener and closer are removed.
 The parser then resumes from a stable position in the delimiter stack.

 Because resolution operates directly on the item list, no index-based rewriting is required.
 The structure evolves through local mutations rather than global passes.